DuncanKlam/CovidDataScraper/README.md

 1. Prereqs:
         -   Python3 [download link](https://www.python.org/downloads/) (make sure you enable pip)
         -   3 python libraries:
                     -   requests
                     -   beautifulsoup4
                     -   halo
-        -   libraries can be easily installed with > pip install library_name
+        -   libraries can be easily installed with using a shell with
+                    -   > pip install library_name

 1. Download the most recent release of this file (v.1.1.0 as of 4/7/2022)